Executive Summary of HSE Manufacturing Industry Safety Statistics

-This blog post provides an executive summary of the Health and Safety Executive (HSE) Report on Manufacturing Statistics in Great Britain, 2023.
+This blog post by First Mats provides an executive summary of the Health and Safety Executive (HSE) Report on Manufacturing Statistics in Great Britain, 2023.
 The report contains key facts and statistics on ill health and workplace injuries within the manufacturing sector.

 1. 91,000 Workers Suffer from Work-Related Ill Health